jsdir/datastored/docs/orm.md

 Datstored uses several base transforms on model for features such as hidden attributes and validation.
 These transforms cannot be changed. `modelTransforms` are added to the transform chain immediately after the immutable ones added by datastored.

-#### modelMarshaller
+#### marshaller

 Defines a default marshaller to use for each model.
-This can be overridden per model. `modelMarshaller` defaults to `marshaller.JSONMarshaller`.
+This can be overridden per model. `modelMarshaller` defaults to `marshallers.JSONMarshaller`.
 A list of available marshallers is documented [here](marshallers.md).